CONTRIBUTION OF THE TAF TO PEACE SUPPORT OPERATIONS

-Turkey took over the leader country responsibility of the Kabul Regional Command that is one of the six regional commands of the ISAF operations in 1 November 2009.
+Türkiye took over the responsibility of being the leader country of the Kabul Regional Command that is one of the six regional commands of the ISAF operations in 1 November 2009.
 This mission was conducted until 31 December 2014, being extended by one-year periods.

-Turkey has been in Afghanistan to; support the Afghan administration, treating equal to people whatever their ethnicity is; train the Afghan National Security Forces and provide assistance to Afghan nation in terms of security, stability and development.
-Because of the national restrictions of Turkey; Turkish troops do not take part both in activities out of their area of responsibility and other mine cleaning, counter-terrorism counter-narcotics activities.
+Türkiye has been in Afghanistan in order to; support the Afghan administration, treating equal to people whatever their ethnicity is; train the Afghan National Security Forces and provide assistance to Afghan nation in terms of security, stability and development.
+Because of the national restrictions of Türkiye; Turkish troops do not take part both in activities out of their area of responsibility and other mine cleaning, counter-terrorism counter-narcotics activities.

 Türkiye provided support to Afghan nation between 2010-2014 through the Provincial Reconstruction Team (PRT) established in Sheberghan in the province of Jowzjan in the north of Afghanistan and between 2010-2014 through the Provincial Reconstruction Team (PRT) established in Wardak province.

-One of those many missions that Turkey undertook in Afghanistan is to make Afghan National Security Forces sufficient enough to ensure the security of Afghanistan on their own.
+One of those many missions that Türkiye undertook in Afghanistan is to make Afghan National Security Forces sufficient enough to ensure the security of Afghanistan on their own.
 In addition, the basic training of NCOs of the Afghan National Army was provided by TAF between 2010-2011 in the Gazi Military Training Centre opened in Kabul for this purpose.

 The operations of International Security Assistance Force-ISAF ended in 31 January 2014.
 The Resolute Support Mission (RSM) that started to operate in 1 January 2015 in accordance with the UNSC Resolution 2189 (2014) dated 12 December 2014 is, on the other hand, a noncombatant mission.

-Within the framework of RSM, Turkey has undertook the following missions:
+Within the framework of RSM, Türkiye has undertook the following missions:

 • The command of Train, Assist and Advise Command of Kabul (TAAC-C),

 • Provision of personnel support to the Train, Assist and Advise Command- (North/TAAC-N) and